Skip to main content

 Cost CategoryLowMediumHighNotes

-Real Estate Broker License$1,170$2,925$5,850Most states require a broker or property manager license; 25 states require broker license specifically.
+Real Estate Broker License$1,170$2,925$5,850Most states require a broker or property manager license; many states require a real estate broker license specifically.
+Check your state's real estate commission for the exact rule.

 General Liability & E&O Insurance$936$2,340$5,850Annual cost; critical protection for habitability and discrimination claims.